DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

    * For Manx Airlines, this means the user must enter the infant *as a **Child** in the Booking.*

 #### Criteria specific to Manx Airlines
-1. Only a maximum of 20 seated passengers are allowed per Booking.
+1. A maximum of 20 seated passengers are allowed per Booking.
 That is, both Adults and Children.
-2. Which in turn means, only a maximum of 20 infants are allowed per Booking.
+2. Which in turn means, a maximum of 20 infants are allowed per Booking.
 3. A **Child** Passenger is defined as a passenger who is at least **2 years of age and under 16 years of age**.
 4. The Departure Date cannot be made more than 180 days in the future from the date that the Booking was created.
 5. A maximum interval of 180 days is allowed between the Departure Date and the Return Date.